Quickstart

 You’ll select the workspace, project, and spec, then configure server details (specify your Gateway information) and associate one or more plans.

-When configuring your server, you’ll need to define connection details for both the Kafka Bootstrap Server and, optionally, the Schema Registry URL.
+When configuring your server, you’ll need to define connection details for the Kafka Bootstrap Server.

 Once the API Product is defined, deploy it using one of the servers specified during creation.
 This makes your API Product available for consumption.